rampageoppa/rampageoppa.github.io/_pages/home.md

 ---
 ## Background & Trajectory

 I am currently a second-year Master’s student in **Biostatistics (Data Science track)** at **Yale University**.
-My academic and applied interests center on statistical modeling and machine learning for high-dimensional, multi-modal data.
+I work at the intersection of **machine learning, statistics, and real-world decision-making**, with applications in healthcare, finance, and enterprise analytics.

 Previously, I completed my undergraduate studies in **Computer Science and Statistics** at the **University of Toronto**.
 Between my third and final undergraduate years, I took a gap year to gain industry experience at **Huawei Technologies Canada**, where I worked on cloud data engineering and large-scale distributed data processing systems.

 ---

 ## What I Do

-Applied Data Scientist and Machine Learning Engineer with a strong research background in NLP, Retrieval-Augmented Generation (RAG), and large-scale data systems.

-I work at the intersection of **machine learning, statistics, and real-world decision-making**, with applications in healthcare, finance, and enterprise analytics.

 - **Applied ML & Data Science**
   I design end-to-end data science and machine learning pipelines, from raw data ingestion and feature construction to modeling, evaluation, and analysis, with an emphasis on robustness and real-world usability.